Jewish Council of Australia

-The Jewish Council of Australia is a left-wing Australian Jewish advocacy organisation, founded in February 2024.
+The Jewish Council of Australia (JCA) is a progressive Australian Jewish advocacy organisation founded in early 2024.
 It was founded to represent non-Zionist Australian Jews, support Palestinian causes, and oppose antisemitism and racism.
-The Jewish Council, which does not claim to represent all Jews in Australia, is led by human rights lawyer Sarah Schwartz and historian Max Kaiser.
-Its views have been opposed by the Executive Council of Australian Jewry.
+The JCA, which does not claim to represent all Australian Jews, is led by human-rights lawyer Sarah Schwartz.
+Its views have been opposed by the Executive Council of Australian Jewry (ECAJ).

-Background and people
+Background

-Jewish Council of Australia was founded as an Australian Jewish advocacy organisation in February 2024 by self-described progressive Jews.
-It was founded to represent non-Zionist Australian Jews, support Palestinian causes, and oppose antisemitism and racism.
+The JCA was founded as an Australian Jewish advocacy organisation in late 2023 or early 2024 by self-described progressive Jews.
+It took its name from the Jewish Council to Combat Fascism and Anti-Semitism, a left-wing 1940s organisation that represented Australian Jews and was "the official political link between the Jewish community and the general public", founded by the father of the co-founder of the JCA, Max Kaiser.
+The JCA was formed to represent non-Zionist Australian Jews; support Palestinian causes; oppose antisemitism and racism; and to dispute smears against the pro-Palestinian movement, suggesting that criticism of Israel is in itself antisemitic.

+Co-founder Max Kaiser said that the JCA was founded "as an independent expert body of scholars, lawyers, writers, and teachers focusing on the issue of antisemitism and racism and advocating for a cease-fire", as "a response to the political situation we found ourselves in after October 7.
+Established Jewish organizations were pushing a narrative... that conflated 'Jews' with 'Israel'.
+In this narrative, legitimate anti-Israel criticism is portrayed as somehow antisemitic and an attack on Jewish people — particularly when it comes from Palestinians".

+Governance

-The organisation is co-led by human rights lawyer Sarah Schwartz and historian Max Kaiser.
-Notable members of the advisory committee include Louise Adler, Rhonda Galbally, Antony Loewenstein, Dennis Altman, Josh Bornstein, Roy Green, and Clare Wright.
+As of March 2026 the organisation is led by the executive officer, human rights lawyer Sarah Schwartz.
+Bart Shteinman and Ohad Kozminsky are executive members, while the advisory committee includes Louise Adler, Naama Blatman, Na’ama Carlin, Michael Edwards, Sophia Kagan, Max Kaiser, and Aviva Tuffield.

-Positions and activities
+Positions

-The organisation was founded on the premise that the existing Jewish bodies insufficiently represented the diversity of Jewish viewpoints regarding criticism of the State of Israel and its positions vis-a-vis the Palestinians.
-Additionally, the Council's position is that it will combat far-right antisemitism and neo-Nazism.
+The organisation was founded on the premise that the existing Jewish bodies insufficiently represented the diversity of Jewish viewpoints regarding criticism of Israel and its positions vis-a-vis the Palestinians.
+The JCA's position is that it will combat far-right antisemitism and neo-Nazism.

-The Jewish Council opposes Australia's legislating the International Holocaust Remembrance Alliance's definition of antisemitism.
+The Jewish Council opposes Australia's legislating the International Holocaust Remembrance Alliance's (IHRA) definition of antisemitism.
 It has criticised what it classifies as conflation of criticism of Israel with antisemitism.
-In February 2024 it criticised speakers at a rally in support of Israel for "weaponising the Holocaust" and treating criticism of Israel as antisemitic, and in May 2024 stated that claims of antisemitism were "being used to crack down on legitimate political expression and peaceful protests on campuses" in relation to pro-Palestinian protests on university campuses.
+In February 2024, it criticised speakers at a rally in support of Israel for "weaponising the Holocaust" and treating criticism of Israel as antisemitic, and in May 2024 stated that claims of antisemitism were "being used to crack down on legitimate political expression and peaceful protests on campuses" in relation to pro-Palestinian protests on university campuses.